 (a) When Appropriate.
 A Conditional Diversion Agreement may be appropriate and may be approved by the Commission when there is an agreement between Bar Counsel and the attorney that:

 (1) the attorney committed professional misconduct or is incapacitated;

-(2) the professional misconduct or incapacity was not the result of any wilful or dishonest conduct and did not involve conduct that could be the basis for an immediate Petition for Disciplinary or Remedial Action pursuant to Rules 19-737, 19-738, or 19-739;
+(2) the professional misconduct or incapacity was not the result of any willful or dishonest conduct and did not involve conduct that could be the basis for an immediate Petition for Disciplinary or Remedial Action pursuant to Rules 19-737, 19-738, or 19-739;

-(3) the cause or basis of the professional misconduct or incapacity is subject to remediation or resolution through alternative programs or mechanisms, including (A) medical, psychological, or other professional treatment, counseling, or assistance, (B) appropriate educational courses or programs, (C) mentoring or monitoring services, or (D) dispute resolution programs; and
+(3) the cause or basis of the professional misconduct or incapacity is subject to remediation or resolution through available alternative programs or mechanisms, including (A) medical, psychological, or other professional treatment, counseling, or assistance, (B) appropriate educational courses or programs, (C) mentoring or monitoring services, or (D) dispute resolution programs; and

 (4) the public interest and the welfare of the attorney's clients and prospective clients will not be harmed if, instead of the matter proceeding immediately with a disciplinary or remedial proceeding, the attorney agrees to and complies with specific measures that, if pursued, will remedy the immediate problem and likely prevent any recurrence of it.

 (b) Voluntary Nature of Agreement; Effect of Rejection or Disapproval.